 - To what extent the opportunity is Worth doing.

-Therefore the method provides objective scores but also requires expert reviews at each stage.
-If the idea is ‘great’ for example, but we cannot win—then there is no need to go further.
-Even if we have the capacity to win, if the concept is not worth much—then there is no need to go further.
+The Real-Win-Worth approach provides objective scores but also requires expert reviews at each stage.
+If the idea is ‘great’, but we cannot win—then there is no need to go further.
+Even if we have the capacity to win, but the concept is not worth much, there is no need to go further.
 As a consensus-building tool, the Real-Win-Worth approach provides a disciplined method for exposing assumptions while also identifying knowledge gaps (or areas of superiority).

-Above all, successful screening depends upon the quality of the questions you use.
-Therefore, to arrive at consensual understanding about answers to the Big Three questions, develop a robust set of detailed questions.
-Neither Day or MG Rush can tell you how to modify the basic questions below, so first understand the intent and then determine what you need to make an informed decision for each of the three stages.
+Successful screening depends upon the quality of the questions you use.
+Therefore, to arrive at consensual understanding about answers to the final question about each of Real-Win-Worth, develop a robust set of detailed questions.
+Because neither Mr. Day or MG RUSH can tell you how to modify the basic questions for your situation, first understand the intent and then determine what you need to make an informed decision during each of the three stages.

 To what extent the opportunity is Real

 Consider two critical vectors.
 Value the feasibility of the product, service, or solution and the extent to which it is attractive (eg, internal or external customers).
-Answer these vectors by exploring the questions they represent.
+Answer these factors by exploring the questions they contain.
 Eight representative questions are provided below.
 Rarely should the questions be posed as close-ended.
-Rather, by exploring the “extent” you will want to develop the degrees across the continuum.
+Rather, by exploring the “extent” or amount, you develop varying degrees across the vector.

 Typically, your best (perhaps most innovative) solutions will score higher relative to each other.
 For example, with question 2.2.
 (To what extent do we have the technology and expertise to make it?) your range could be . . .
 Note the non-linear weighting suggested below, ranging from zero through nine.
 Ultimately the ideas that score best will pass on to the next phase or stage.

-To what extent can Win compared to competitive options
+To what extent we can Win compared to competitive options

-After determining the extent to which your customer demand and solution are both real, next assess your ability success against competitive options.
+After determining the extent to which your customer demand and solution are both real, next assess your ability to succeed against competitive options.
 According to Day,

 “Two of the top three reasons for new-product failures, as revealed by audits, would have been exposed by the Can we win? analysis: Either the new product didn’t achieve its market-share goals, or prices dropped much faster than expected.
 (The third reason is that the market was smaller, or grew more slowly, than expected.)”

-Begin by reviewing an additional six questions that explain the two vectors about synergies and advantages.
-Consider pulling in the results from any research efforts to help answer the questions.
-Focus on the open-ended nature of likely answers or projections.
+Begin by reviewing the additional six questions that explain the two factors about synergies and advantages.
+Then, consider pulling in the results from any research efforts to help answer the questions.
+Focus on an open-ended answer of likely outcomes or projections.
 For example,

 To what extent the opportunity is Worth doing

-Finally, the last stage addresses predictive vectors including financial risk/ reward and strategic fit.
-Financial projections can be general or refined but apply the same level of rigor to everything you evaluate.
-Keep in mind that the forecasts of financial returns from innovative solutions are notoriously unreliable.
+Finally, the last stage addresses predictive factors including financial risk/ reward and strategic fit.
+Financial projections can be general or refined, but apply a consistent level of rigor to everything you evaluate.
+Additionally, keep in mind that forecasts of financial returns from innovative solutions are notoriously unreliable.
 Day notes from his research that . . .

 “Given the susceptibility of financial forecasts to manipulation, overconfidence, and bias, executives should depend on rigorous answers to the prior questions in the screen for their conclusions about profitability.”

-The ranges used need to be modified for your scale.
-Keep in mind that the risk/ reward factors while specific, are nevertheless projections.
-There is no better time to use a group for evaluation since the “Wisdom of the Crowd” suggests that nobody is smarter than everybody.
+The ranges you need to use should be modified for your scale.
+Remember that risk/ reward factors while specific, are nevertheless projections.
+Therefore, aggregate the group input for evaluation since the “Wisdom of the Crowd” suggests that nobody is smarter than everybody.
 Here are some illustrative placeholders for one of the nine questions suggested below.

-Consider a facilitated session to build your questions as well as your evaluation criteria.
-You may discover that by having individuals score the candidates privately and then aggregating results you have a tremendous platform to launch a decision-making session based on everyone understanding and supporting the final assessment.
-Keep in mind that the highest scoring idea(s) does not claim victory, but avoid spending too much time discussing sub-optimal ideas, allowing the group to focus on its final decision(s).
+Consider a facilitated session to build your questions in addition to your evaluation criteria.
+You may discover that by having individuals score the candidates privately and then aggregating results, you have a robust platform to launch a decision-making session because it is based on everyone’s understanding and collaborative perspective.
+Always keep in mind that the highest scoring idea(s) does not claim victory, but avoid spending too much time discussing sub-optimal ideas, allowing the group to focus on the best candidates for its final decision(s).

-Remember the questions that follow are directional and should be liberally modified.
-Finally, an illustrative example of the questions and potential continuums for each is provided at the end.
+Please treat the Real-Win-Worth questions that follow as directional.
+They should be liberally modified.
+Finally, an illustrative example of some questions and potential range of responses for each is provided toward the end of this article.

 See “Is It Real?
 Can We Win?
 Is It Worth Doing?
 Managing Risk and Reward in an Innovation Portfolio” that appeared in the December 2007 edition of the Harvard Business Review